Dev2150/AccumulatedRetentionGraph/README.md

 - For bugs or suggestions, please open an issue at [https://github.com/cjdduarte/AccumulatedRetentionGraph/issues](https://github.com/cjdduarte/AccumulatedRetentionGraph/issues) (Note: This is a placeholder URL, please update it with your actual repository URL).

 ## **Changelog**

+- **v1.3 - 2025-06-05 - UI/UX Improvements & Absolute Dates**
+    - The graph's x-axis and tooltips now display absolute dates (e.g., "Oct 24") by default for better readability, instead of relative days (e.g., "-2d").
+    - Added a new configuration option, `use_absolute_dates` (default: `true`), to allow switching back to the relative day display.
+    - Standardized the "Today" label across all graph views.
+    - Improved tooltip and legend rendering to prevent visual glitches and ensure consistency.
+    - Adjusted title and subtitle spacing for a more compact layout.
+    - Fixed an issue where the graph's container border would not appear in the deck overview screen.

 - **v1.2 - 2025-06-04 - Automatic Translation System**
     - Complete overhaul of the translation system with automatic language detection